pimsmath/onlinecourses2020/content/home/wda.md

 their approval please complete the <a target="_blank" href="http://wcdgs.ca/content/dam/ex/wcdgs/Western-Deans-Agreement.pdf">Western Deans' agreement form <i class="fas fa-file-pdf" aria-hidden="true"></i></a>.
+The exact process and deadlines vary by site, but the general steps for student at PIMS member universities are

+1. Contact your home department and obtain the necessary signatures.
+1. Contact the PIMS Site administrator at your home site.
+1. The PIMS Site Admin from your university will liaise with "outgoing" contact at their university and Site Admin at host university to make sure form is transferred.
+1. The PIMS Site Admin at host university will liaise with "incoming" contact at their university and make sure that complete documentation has been received from the student
+1. Once student is accepted, host the PIMS Site Admin will be available to assist students with obtaining waivers and paying necessary fees (or referring them to the appropriate "incoming" contact).
+1. After course completion, the host site PIMS Admin will be available to assist student with ordering of transcripts (or referring them to the appropriate "incoming" contact).

-The completed form should be returned to your graduate advisor who will sign it and take the required steps.
-For students at PIMS sites, a list of graduate advisors is given below, contacts for other sites can be found on the <a target="_blank" href="http://wcdgs.ca/contact-us.html">Western Deans' Agreement contact page <i class="fas fa-external-link-alt"></i></a>.
+A list of PIMS Site administrators and other information is given below, contacts for other sites can be found on the <a target="_blank" href="http://wcdgs.ca/contact-us.html">Western Deans' Agreement contact page <i class="fas fa-external-link-alt"></i></a>.
 Note that: The Western Deans' Agreement provides an automatic tuition fee waiver for visiting students.
 Graduate students paying normal required tuition fees at their home institution will not pay tuition fees to the host institution.
 However, students will typically be required to pay other ancillary fees to the host institution (as much as $270) or explicitly request exemptions (e.g. Insurance or travel fees).

 <!--
 <div class="form-group row">